Deconfounded Causality-aware Parameter-Efficient Fine-Tuning for Problem-Solving Improvement of LLMs: Preliminary

 \subsection{Causal Inference}

-In the domain of Causality \cite{pearl2009causality}, causal relationships are usually denoted by Directed Acyclic Graph (DAG).
-For example, in Figure~\ref{fig:causal_graph1}, X $\rightarrow$ Z denotes that X is a direct cause of Z. There are three basic building blocks in a causal graph: Chain, Fork, and Collider. \textbf{Chain} is the case where one element causally influences another, then leading to the causal impact on a third element, such as X $\rightarrow$ Z $\rightarrow$ Y in Figure~\ref{fig:causal_graph1}. \textbf{Fork} is the case where one element causally influences two other elements, such as X $\leftarrow$ C $\rightarrow$ Y in Figure~\ref{fig:causal_graph1}. \textbf{Collider} is the case where two elements causally influence a third element such as C $\rightarrow$ Y $\leftarrow$ Z in Figure~\ref{fig:causal_graph1}.
+In Causality \cite{pearl2009causality}, causal relationships are denoted by Directed Acyclic Graph (DAG).
+There are three basic building blocks in a causal graph: \textbf{Chain} is the case where one element causally influences another, then leading to the causal impact on a third element, such as X $\rightarrow$ Z $\rightarrow$ Y in Figure~\ref{fig:causal_graph1}. \textbf{Fork} is the case where one element causally influences two other elements, such as X $\leftarrow$ C $\rightarrow$ Y in Figure~\ref{fig:causal_graph1}. \textbf{Collider} is the case where two elements causally influence a third element such as C $\rightarrow$ Y $\leftarrow$ Z in Figure~\ref{fig:causal_graph1}.

 \textbf{Confounder} If a variable is the common cause of two other variables, it is called a confounder.
 Confounders will induce spurious correlations between the two variables, thus disturbing the recognition of the causal effect between them.
 For example, in Figure~\ref{fig:causal_graph1}, C is a confounder between X and Y. The association between X and Y include the spurious correlations created by the confounder $C$ ($X \leftarrow C \rightarrow Y$) which is non-causal, and the goal of causal inference is to deconfound the spurious correlations so that the true causal relationships between $X$ and $Y$ ($X \rightarrow Z \rightarrow Y$) can be measured.